bitovi/academy/src/typescript/3-configuration.md

 Yes, there is a `Yoda` rule in ESLint.
 It is a rule under "best practice" category, and what it does is that it can enforce developers to either write a condition like `if (lightsaber.color === 'red')` or `if ('red' === lightsaber.color)`.
 Here is a [list of ESLint rules](https://eslint.org/docs/rules/).
 Take some time getting to know them!

-For more information on Typescript with ESLint, you can refer to the [typescript-eslint repository](https://github.com/typescript-eslint/typescript-eslint).
+For more information on TypeScript with ESLint, you can refer to the [typescript-eslint repository](https://github.com/typescript-eslint/typescript-eslint).

 ## Exercise: Exporting and Importing